HicResearch/TREEHOOSE/doc/deployment/Step2-DeployServiceWorkbench.md

 ### Step 2A.
 Log in to the EC2 instance

-- [ ] Follow these [instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) to learn how to use the key in step 1A to connect to the EC2 instance in step 1C via SSH.
+- [ ] Follow these [instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/session-manager.html) to learn how to connect via SSM to the EC2 instance created in Step 1.
 - [ ] Run the following command to initialise your environment:
 ```
 source ~/.bash_profile